normanpiryns/chenil/README.md

 # How to setup the database

-1. Import the chenil.sql
+1. Import the database with chenil.sql
-2. Import the data.sql
+2. Populate the tables with data.sql

 # Preview: